Modern Gentlemen

 (Research America)

-Chronic pain stats for women and men tell us that it’s very common for sufferers to completely neglect chronic pain.
+It’s very common for sufferers to completely neglect chronic pain.
 According to the “Americans Talk About Pain” survey, 25% of those who experience chronic pain go to a chiropractor, while more than 50% of them visit their family doctor.
 Ironically, the fewest of them will visit a specialist who can offer the most suitable treatment.

-18. Alternative methods for chronic pain treatment are more effective than drugs.
+17. Pain statistics prove that alternative methods for chronic pain treatment are more effective than drugs.

 (CDC)